Get the NCERT Solutions Class 7 Science Chapter 6 Adolescence: A Stage of Growth and Change

 Avoid smoking, alcohol, and drugs.

-This chapter explains the changes that happen in our body and mind as we grow from children to teenagers, helping us understand this important stage of growing up.
+This chapter explains the changes that happen in our body and mind as we grow from children to teenagers.
+The NCERT Solutions for Class 7 Science Chapter 6 Adolescence: A Stage of Growth and Change help us understand this important stage of growing up.

 Question: What is a balanced diet?